videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/api/sdk-reference/use-file.md

 - By using `uploadBase64File()` function, you can upload your file to Videosdk's Temporary storage.

-- The function will return the corresponding `fileUrl`, which will use to retrieve the file.
+- The function will return the corresponding `fileUrl`, which will use to retrieve the file from the VideoSDK's storage system.

 ```js
 const { uploadBase64File } = useFile();